 One thing to keep in mind is that snow in Sedona rarely sticks for long and doesn’t tend to pile up, so there aren’t a lot of considerations that need to be made in that regard.
 If you want to experience a more snowy climate in Arizona, make sure to head up to Flagstaff, where you will certainly experience a lot of snow.

-There is no denying, however, that the red rocks of Sedona look particularly majestic under a dusting of snow.
+There is no denying, however, that the red rocks of Sedona look particularly scenic under a dusting of snow.

 Driving in Sedona in Winter